Sunday 19 February 2012

 - 0.25 oz Benedictine

-- 2 Dashes Orange Bitters
+- 2 Dashes Orange Bitters- Add all ingredients to mixing glass

 - Add ice and stir